michelesr/thesis/src/intro.md

 ecosystem.
 The configuration is an integral part of this thesis and aims to reduce the developer effort to get the testing environment.

-Chapter 6 will explain how to build a Continuous Integration system to provide automatic run of tests once the code is updated and pushed into the project repository.
-Continuous integration is essential for continuous delivery and rolling release of the software products.
+Chapter 6 explains how to build a Continuous Integration system to provide automatic run of tests once the code is updated and pushed into the project repository.
+Continuous Integration is essential for Continuous Delivery and rolling release of the software products.